ldstep/ldstepweblog/src/notes.md

 ---

+August 17, 2026, at 9:50:26 AM

+I've been reading RSS in NetNewsWire rather than GoodLinks for the last several months.
+This morning I started using GoodLinks again and noticed something.

+When I read there, I tend to highlight things I want to think about later or maybe write about in my blog or journal.
+I don't seem to do that when I'm reading in NetNewsWire.

+---

 August 14, 2026, at 3:05:57 PM

 When I write notes entries for my site in MarkEdit, I have to manually update `notes-feed.xml`.
 The content block needs to be HTML, so I need to convert the Markdown I've written to HTML.
 Here's how I automated that: